-Professional years: Oliver Wyman (Singapore); FG Companies (New York); Prime Minister’s Office / Minister of State Office (Dubai); Ormuco (Montréal).
+Professional years: Oliver Wyman (Singapore); FG Companies (New York); Prime Minister’s Office / Minister of State Office (Dubai); Aiowala (Montréal).

 Activities and interests: Gastronomy, (ice) hockey, horology, languages, MMA (esp. jiu-jitsu and Muay Thai), running (ran cross-country OFSAA in high school), travelling, trekking (summited Mount Kilimanjaro (5,895m), Mount Toubkal (4,167m), Mount Fuji (3,776m) and Mount Kumbel (3,200m)).

-Immersion / intensive language programmes: French (Québec, Nice (Villefranche) and Paris); German (Berlin); Russian (Saint Petersburg); Mandarin Chinese (Shanghai).
+Immersion / intensive language programmes: French (Québec, Villefranche and Paris); German (Berlin); Russian (Saint Petersburg); Mandarin Chinese (Shanghai).

-Places lived (legal resident status): Toronto, Princeton, Montréal, Cologne, Frankfurt, Singapore, New York, Dubai.
+Places lived (legal resident status) as an adult: Toronto, Princeton, Cologne, Frankfurt, Singapore, New York, Dubai, Montréal.